foliant-docs/foliantcontrib.confluence/README.md

 :   Delete inline comment from the source if the commented text was changed.
 This will automatically mark the comment as resolved.
 Default: `false`

 `pandoc_path`
-:   Path to Pandoc executable (Pandoc is used to convert Markdown into HTML).
+:   Path to Pandoc binary (Pandoc is used to convert Markdown into HTML).

+`verify_ssl`
+:   If `false`, SSL verification will be turned off.
+Sometimes when dealing with Confluence servers in Intranets it's easier to turn this option off rather than fight with admins.
+Not recommended to turn off for public servers in production.
+Default: `true`

 `codeblocks`
 :   Configuration for converting Markdown code blocks into code-block macros.
 See details in **Code blocks processing** sections.